FedRAMP/docs/tools/site/content/rev5/playbook/agency/authorization/continuous-monitoring.md

     - Status of annual assessment.

 - **Continuous Monitoring Accountability:** Think about how you will hold the CSP accountable for meeting ConMon requirements.
-The [_FedRAMP Continuous Monitoring_ Playbook](../../csp/continuous-monitoring/intro.md) provides recommended actions the agency AO may take when a FedRAMP Authorized CSP fails to maintain an adequate ConMon capability.
-Section 3 of this guide also provides recommendations for processes that federal agencies should use to perform oversight of CSOs authorized via the FedRAMP agency authorization path.
+The [Performance Management](../../csp/continuous-monitoring/performance-management.md) section of the FedRAMP Continuous Monitoring Playbook provides recommended actions the agency AO may take when a FedRAMP Authorized CSP fails to maintain an adequate ConMon capability.